Ramadan recipes: Marwa Alkhalaf’s zulubia with yoghurt mousse, sour cherry and spiced rose sugar

 “I am from Saudi [Arabia] and my husband is from Iran and both countries have communities where the month of Ramadan is observed.
-Food, understandably, plays such a central part of the month.
+Food, understandably, plays such a central part of the month,” she told us at the time.

 “This recipe celebrates the use of fruits, which are enjoyed to replenish sugars and are high in energy, as well as spices for the soothing qualities and yoghurt which is important to balance the gut.”